Code-Institute-Submissions/cumbrian-kayaking/README3.md

   Feature 1 - allows users X to achieve Y, by having them fill out Z

  **Goals of the Business Owner**

  Collection of user emails is achieved

- 1. By having users click a CTA button in the center of the hero image or in the footer and  fill in the form in the modal  to request the holiday brochure
+ 1. Users click a CTA button in the center of the hero image or in the footer and  fill in the form in the modal  to request the holiday brochure

- 2. By having users enter their email to ask  a question in the contact form in the Contact Us section
+ 2. Users enter their email to ask  a question in the contact form in the Contact Us section

    **Goals of the User**

- Immediate site information about the holidays   is available to the user with:
+ Information about the holidays is available to the user on the website:

- 1. **Links** in the navbar to the Contact form and to the Features section  About Us is a dropdown to Reviews Section and Team information
+ 1.**Links** in the navbar to the Contact form and to the Features section  About Us is a dropdown to Reviews Section and Team
+    information

- 2. **Hero  image**  sets the user expectation on arrival

- 3. Company **phone number** is displayed also  in  case the user wants to call
- 4.   **Features Section** gives a summary of what is on offer in terms of  other activities,food and accommodation and kayaking lessons   -- text is minimal and clear headings - users can scan it all in a few minutes
+ 2.**Hero  image**  sets the user expectation on arrival 3.Company **phone number** is displayed also  in  case the user wants to call 4.**Features Section** gives a summary of what is on offer in terms of  other activities,food and accommodation and kayaking lessons   -- text is minimal and clear headings - users can scan it all in a few minutes
- 5. **Trips Section**   images with clear text so that the user can  quickly understand  the types of trips available
- 6. , **Team Section**   - summarizes the credentials and experience of the team  with photos and provides button links to  individual social media
+ 5.**Trips Section**   images with clear text so that the user can  quickly understand  the types of trips available 6.**Team Section**   - summarizes the credentials and experience of the team  with photos and provides button links to  individual social media
- 7.  **Social Proof Section**-  supplies strong testimonials from a variety of users -- provides reassurance of company credibility and proof that other customers have enjoyed their experience .
+ 7.**Social Proof Section**-  supplies strong testimonials from a variety of users -- provides reassurance of company credibility and proof that other customers have enjoyed their experience .
 Links to authorized 3rd party organization reviews.
- 8.  **Contact Form**  allows user to contact the company and ask specific questions -- minimal requirements  just name and email .
+ 8.**Contact Form**  allows user to contact the company and ask specific questions -- minimal requirements  just name and email .
 Here and for the button in the hero section the user is assured that the company will not misuse their information
- 9.  **Links** in footer section supply more social proof -   Footer also has another button to request the brochure for more detailed information  and company email address and phone
+ 9.**Links** in footer section supply more social proof -   Footer also has another button to request the brochure for more detailed information  and company email address and phone

-   The user that wants **extra** information is given  2 options
+   The user that wants extra information from the company is given 2 options:

 1. Via the **CTA button** -  visible because of central location, size & color  -button opens to a **modal**, with contact form for the user to sign up to receive the holiday brochure for detailed information
 2. Via the **Contact** link in the navbar - brings the user to the contact form on the page where they can ask a specific question by giving name and email.

 ## User stories

 1) As a user I and 3 friends want a weekend activity break.
  I am looking at several websites on my phone and I want to know Can they cater to vegans?
- I want contact the company for more information so that I can compare  prices.
+ How to contact the company for more information? so that I can compare  prices.
-This user can access the information they want

- - The site is mobile first and one page  the  user can access information by just scrolling down the page
+This user can access the information they want because the site is mobile first and one page by just scrolling down the page
  - They can click  the **CTA  button***  and sign up to receive the brochure with prices and details
  - Toggle the burger icon and  then click the  contact us link in the menu  & ask a question about vegan options in the text area & receive an email reply.
  - User can scroll down to **contact form** & ask a question on the form and receive an email reply from the company.
  -  They can **read** information about vegan options in the feature section.
 - They can use  the **link in the footer** to sign up for the holiday brochure
 - **Call** the company and ask their question .